Daniel Yanofsky: Later years

-A central figure in the Winnipeg chess scene, Yanofsky organized Canada's first international grandmaster tournament in Winnipeg in 1967 to mark Canada's centennial.
+A central figure in the Winnipeg chess scene, Yanofsky organized Canada's first international grandmaster tournament in Winnipeg in 1967 to mark Canada's Centennial.
 He also played in the tournament and was awarded the brilliancy prize for his victory over László Szabó; the event was jointly won by Bent Larsen and Klaus Darga.
 In 1974, Yanofsky also brought to Winnipeg the Pan American Chess Championship that was won by Walter Browne.

 Yanofsky earned the FIDE International Arbiter title in 1977.

 He played in his final Canadian championship in 1986 at age 61 at home in Winnipeg, and qualified for another Interzonal appearance by placing tied for 3rd-4th with 9.5/15, but ceded the seat in favour of Denis Allan, a younger player.

 Yanofsky returned to Groningen in 1996 for the 50th anniversary tournament among the 1946 event's seven surviving players; former world champion Vassily Smyslov won.

+Chess style

+According to Golombek's Encyclopedia of Chess, Yanofsky was known for his expertise in the French Defence and the Ruy Lopez, but his strongpoint was his endgame play.
+Samuel Reshevsky, who played against Yanofsky on a number of occasions, said that he was a tough opponent.
+His style is defensive but quite accurate, he wrote.
+When given the slightest opportunity, he is strong enough to beat the best.

 Education and legal career

-Except from 1946-48, Yanofsky never pursued chess full-time.
+Except from 1946 to 1947, Yanofsky never pursued chess full-time.

 He entered the University of Manitoba in 1941, earning a science degree in 1944.

-He served in the Royal Canadian Navy during World War II (1944-46).
+He served in the Royal Canadian Navy during World War II (1944–46).

 Yanofsky graduated with a law degree from the University of Manitoba in 1951.
 He won several scholarships, which allowed him to pursue legal studies at Oxford University (1951–53).
 Following graduation, he practiced law in Winnipeg with his brother Harry, who was also a chess master.
 Yanofsky argued several cases before the Supreme Court of Canada.

 Politics

-Yanofsky was an alderman, then mayor of the Winnipeg suburb of West Kildonan from 1961-70, and served on the Winnipeg city council from 1970-86, chairing the finance committee.
+Yanofsky was an alderman, then mayor of the Winnipeg suburb of West Kildonan from 1969 to 1971, and served on the Winnipeg city council from 1971 to 1986, chairing the finance committee.

 He campaigned for the Legislative Assembly of Manitoba in the 1959 provincial election as a candidate of the Liberal-Progressive Party.
 He finished third behind David Orlikow of the Co-operative Commonwealth Federation in the St. Johns constituency.

-Yanofsky played a major role in the construction of the Seven Oaks General Hospital and Wellness Institute in the city's north end.
+Yanofsky played a major role in the building of the Seven Oaks General Hospital and the Wellness Institute in the city's north end.

 Honours

 In 1972, Yanofsky was made an Officer of the Order of Canada.
 In 1980, he was appointed a Queen's Counsel.
 In 2000, he was inducted as a charter member of the Canadian Chess Hall of Fame.

 Following Yanofsky's death in 2000, a memorial tournament has been held annually in Winnipeg in recognition of his contributions to Canadian chess.

+Yanofsky was married to Hilda (née Gutnik); they had four children.